protolambda/pyrmont/README.md

 **Eth2stats: https://pyrmont.eth2.wtf/**

 This testnet is:
-- Short lived, 1 - 2 weeks.
-Not alongside mainnet.
+- Running for a few weeks, likely until mainnet launch.
 - Larger than the average testnet, 100.000+ validators, all live.
-- Similar to mainnet as can be w.r.t. configuration
+- Similar to mainnet w.r.t. configuration
 - Public, users can try staking setup ahead of mainnet launch

-**NOTE: Deposit contract is being re-deployed with new fork version for deposits**

 ## Config